meyerhoferc/checks-for-understanding/module-4/backend/week_four.md

   * has tips on errors / debugging common problems

 * What's one main improvement you're going to make to your code regarding accessibility issues?

+running tools to check accessibility issues and go from there

 * What are some basic security concerns to be aware of when building applications?

   * user authentication / authorization